lindsaypoirier/STS-115/lab4.md

 #is.na(_____) <- _____ == "_____"
 ```

-### Do you have any dates in your dataset?
-(By this I mean specific dates, not just months or just years).
+### Do you have any variables in your dataset that refer to specific dates?

 If not, skip to the next heading.

+> Note that while the headings in the cases dataset refer to dates,
+> these are not date variables.
+Here dates are simply serving as a
+> header for other data.
+The values stored in those variables refer to
+> counts of cases (i.e. numbers) not dates.

 Dates can be converted to a date format using the lubridate package.
 This is a package in the Tidyverse that makes it possible to extract